Shujaulislam/InsightDash/README.md

-## InsightDash webApp
+## InsightDash webApp.
-### This webappp is create using streamlit
+### This webappp is created using streamlit .
-### In this app i seperated categorical and numerical columns and display plots accordingly.. it is easy to use and has a good UI
+### This web app uses pandas , numpy and other data analysis related libraries.